The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Following a period of consultation on ‘Improving Large Business Tax Compliance’ during 2015, Finance Act 2016, s 161 and Sch 19, Part 3 introduce a regime to counter persistently uncooperative behaviour from large businesses.

-process is part of a package measures aimed at improving the transparency of the approach large businesses take towards taxation, such as the sanctions for uncooperative behaviours outlined in this guidance note and the requirement to publish
+For returns within scope due on or after 1 April 2022, large businesses will be required to notify HMRC when they take an uncertain tax position.
+It is one part of a package measures aimed at improving the transparency of the approach large businesses take towards taxation, such as the sanctions for uncooperative behaviours outlined in this guidance note and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.